Val and I decided we had to issue an extra release on

 No story here, says Miss Universe New Zealand pageant

-He says that it was no surprise to find a story today trying to discredit Miss Barrett in The Press, a Christchurch-based newspaper owned by Australian media group Fairfax.
+He says that it was no surprise to find a story today trying to discredit Miss Barrett in The Press, a Christchurch-based newspaper owned by media group Fairfax.

 Mr Yan believes that Miss Barrett was targeted by parties who feel that beauty pageants are politically incorrect.